eecavanna/bertron/nmdc/README.md

 This directory contains a Python notebook you can use to fetch location-related metadata about biosamples residing in the NMDC database—via the NMDC API—and store that metadata in a CSV file.
-This directory also contains an example of such a CSV file.
+This directory also contains an example CSV file that was created that way.

 Here's a diagram depicting the relationships between the NMDC database, the Python notebook in this directory, and the CSV file in this directory.